b1f6c1c4/hub-sync/README.md

 cd ..
 rm -rf <repo>.git
 ```
 However, this is totally pointless since you actually download all the data from github.com and upload all the way back.
-(I know git is smart enough to upload only what github.com already has, but you have to download everything first.)
+(I know git may be smart enough to upload only what github.com already has, but you have to download everything first.)
+This approach takes **as bad as O(n) time, O(n) space, O(n) network bandwidth**.

 So the solution is to call Github API directly:
 ```sh